 Carbon Footprint Formula

-Estimate CO2 emissions from energy use, travel, and consumption.
+Estimate CO2 from energy use, travel, food, and consumption in tonnes of CO2 equivalent with worked examples.

 The Formula